dictcp/uplex-varnish-k8s-ingress/docs/ref-cli-options.md

     	cluster master URL, for out-of-cluster runs -namespace string
-    	namespace in which to listen for resources (default all) -stderrthreshold value
+    	namespace in which to listen for resources (default all) -readyfile string
+    	path of a file to touch when the controller is ready, for readiness probes -stderrthreshold value
     	logs at or above this threshold go to stderr -templatedir string